HappySeaFox/anagrams/README.md

 An anagram derivation is a N-letter word derived from a N-1 letter word by adding a letter and rearranging.
 For example, here is a derivation of "aliens": `ail + s = sail + n = nails + e = aliens`

-Anagram derivation finder finds the longest such derivation from a specific 3-letter word (one word provided by user) in a list of words where every derived word also exists in the list of words. words = `{ail, tennis, nails, desk, aliens, table, engine, sail, etc....}`.
+The anagram derivation finder finds the longest such derivation from a specific 3-letter word (one word provided by the user) in a list of words where every derived word also exists in the list of words. words = `{ail, tennis, nails, desk, aliens, table, engine, sail, etc....}`.

 An English dictionary can be downloaded from here: https://github.com/dwyl/english-words